bitcart/bitcart-docs/support-and-community/faq/deployment-faq.md

 Now test your Nginx config with `nginx -t` and reload the config with `service nginx reload`.

-Then, you need to make sure that BitcartCC does not try to handle HTTPS on its side, you can do this by disabling it on your BitcartCC instance.
+Then, you need to make sure that Bitcart does not try to handle HTTPS on its side, you can do this by disabling it on your Bitcart instance.

 ```
 export BITCART_REVERSEPROXY=nginx